Zes apps · Één kwartaal Six apps · One quarter

 Lexum woordenschattrainer

-Lexum werd niet gebouwd vanuit nieuwsgierigheid, maar vanuit een concreet probleem thuis: mijn zoon moest Frans leren voor school, en de beschikbare apps sloten niet goed aan op wat hij precies moest kennen.
+Lexum ontstond thuis.
+Mijn zoon moest Frans leren voor school, en de beschikbare apps sloten niet aan op wat hij nodig had.
+Dus bouwde ik er één.

-Na Frans is ook Engels als taalmodule toegevoegd — de Google Sheets-structuur maakt het eenvoudig om nieuwe talen in te pluggen zonder de app zelf aan te passen.
+Na Frans is ook Engels toegevoegd — de Google Sheets-structuur maakt het eenvoudig om nieuwe talen te pluggen zonder de app zelf aan te passen.

-Lexum was not built out of curiosity, but from a concrete problem at home: my son needed to learn French for school, and the available apps did not match what he specifically needed to know.
+Lexum came out of a concrete problem at home.
+My son needed to learn French for school, and the available apps didn't match what he actually needed.
+So I built one.

-After French, English was added as a second language module — the Google Sheets structure makes it straightforward to plug in new languages without changing the app itself.
+After French, English was added — the Google Sheets structure makes it easy to plug in new languages without touching the app itself.

 HTML/CSSJavaScriptGoogle Sheets APICSS Tokens